 Documentation for Covered Dependents

-In an effort to control costs, the Employee Insurance Program (EIP) will begin auditing subscribers who cover dependents to ensure that only eligible dependents have coverage through EIP.
+In an effort to control costs, the Public Employee Benefits Authority (PEBA) will begin auditing subscribers who cover dependents to ensure that only eligible dependents have coverage through PEBA.
 Dependent eligibility verifications audits have been used by Fortune 500 companies for more than a decade.

 In 2009, the average cost per dependent under the State Health Plan was more than $2,600.
 If only 4 percent of covered dependents turn out to be ineligible, conducting this audit will save our self-insured plan more than $19 million a year.

 There are two separate parts to the audit process:

 1. The initial audit cycle is expected to take 18 to 24 months to complete.
 At some point during the audit cycle, all current subscribers who cover dependents will receive a letter from PEBA asking them to submit documentation to verify the eligibility of each of their covered dependents.
 If the subscriber does not provide documentation within 60 days of the audit request, his dependent will be dropped from coverage.
 Because this is not considered a qualifying event under COBRA, the dependent would not be eligible to continue their coverage and would have to wait to enroll in coverage based on a special event or during open enrollment (October every year, effective January 1 of the following year).